Lawrenceville, New Jersey: History

 Lawrenceville was founded as Maidenhead in 1697, as part of Burlington County in the colony of West Jersey.
 In 1714, the village became a part of Hunterdon County.
 In 1798, the New Jersey Legislature legally incorporated the Township of Maidenhead.

 The village was originally named for Maidenhead, a historic English town on the Thames River, about 30 miles west from London.
 The Colonial Supreme Court at Burlington officially confirmed the name on February 20, 1697.
 "Maidenhead" derives from the Anglo Saxon word "Maidenhythe," meaning "new wharf", though it acquired a secondary meaning as a term for virginity.

 The Rev. Issac V. Brown, the first full-time pastor of the Presbyterian Church of Lawrenceville and the founder of the Academy of Maidenhead (now the Lawrenceville School), led a movement to petition the Legislature to change the town's name.
-The petition said "... it must be the wish of every good citizen... to be relieved of the necessity of using a term which may offend the delicacy of modesty, or disturb the feelings of seriousness, or excite the sneers of the willing".
+The petition said "... it must be the wish of every good citizen... to be relieved of the necessity of using a term which may offend the delicacy of modesty, or disturb the feelings of seriousness, or excite the sneers of the willing."

 The Legislature officially changed the name from Maidenhead to Lawrence on January 24, 1816, at a meeting in John Moore's Tavern.
 The township took its name from Captain James Lawrence, a naval hero of the War of 1812.
 The village was renamed Lawrenceville at the same time.
-In 1838, Mercer County was formed from parts of three counties, and Lawrence Township was included in the new County.
-The Township's boundaries and geographic relationships have remained the same since that time.
+In 1838, Mercer County was formed from parts of three counties, and Lawrence Township was included in the new county.
+The township's boundaries and geographic relationships have remained the same since that time.

 During the American Revolutionary War, George Washington's troops marched through Maidenhead after the Battle of Trenton (December 26, 1776) and the Battle of the Assunpink Creek (January 2, 1777), chasing British troops.
 They met at the Battle of Princeton on January 3, 1777, just over the township line, where the Princeton Battlefield State Park now stands.

 Cornwallis stayed overnight in Maidenhead on December 8, 1776, en route to Trenton.
-Cornwallis recorded the moment in his diary, a portion of which was found years later in John Moore's Tavern, which is now a residential house at 2695 Main Street.
+He recorded the moment in his diary, a portion of which was found years later in John Moore's Tavern, which is now a residential house at 2695 Main Street.
 His opinion of the village was that "one night in Maidenhead was more than enough".

 When the Presbyterian Church of Lawrenceville was built in 1698, it was called the Meetinghouse of Maidenhead.
 It is still serving the community at 2688 Main Street.